Rajendra Kumar

+Early life

 Rajendra Kumar was born in a Punjabi Hindu Khatri family in Sialkot, in the Punjab province of British India.
 His grandfather was a successful military contractor and his father had a textile business in Karachi, Sindh, British India.
 During the Partition of India, the family had to leave all the land and property behind and move to India.
 When they came to Bombay, Kumar decided to try his luck in the Hindi film industry.
 He never wanted to be a hero and took up work with director H. S. Rawail as an assistant.
 For nearly five years, he worked with Rawail as an assistant in films like Patanga, Sagai, Pocket Maar.

-During this time, he made his film debut with a cameo in the 1949 film Patanga, followed by a small role in Kidar Sharma's 1950 film Jogan, opposite Dilip Kumar and Nargis.
-It was producer Devendra Goel who noticed Kumar in Jogan and gave him a break in Vachan in 1955.
-Kumar was paid only fifteen hundred rupees for the film; however, the film was a hit and was Kumar's first silver jubilee film and he was given a title – 'A star is Born'.
-He got further success with his supporting role in Mehboob Khan's blockbuster epic film Mother India in 1957 in which he played Nargis's character's son.
-His first major success as a romantic leading man was in Amit Saxena's musical Goonj Uthi Shehnai (1959), co-starring Ameeta.